 It only partially covered the room so our guess is the original owner changed their mind.

-This second layer was much more difficult to remove and ended up damaging the drywall paper, which needed repair.
+This second layer was much more difficult to remove and ended up damaging the drywall paper.

-Once it all was removed, skim coated and primed, we were able to start on the dentil moulding.
+So once all the wallpaper was removed, skim coated and primed, and our floored were installed and not sealed, we were able to start on the dentil moulding.

 How to Paint Dentil Moulding

-Dentil Moulding is so classic and pretty, but that is oil paint, y’all!
+Dentil Crown Moulding is so classic and pretty.

 But how was I going to paint all those little grooves?